ABOUT THE FILM

 SYNOPSIS

-As the Wind is the first-ever documentary film about Eden Ahbez, composer of the popular standard, “Nature Boy,” and the proto-psychedelic concept album, Eden's Island (1960).
-“Nature Boy” was first performed by Nat “King” Cole in 1948 and has been subsequently recorded by thousands of artists worldwide.
-Yet by the time of Ahbez's death in 1995 he was more or less forgotten.
-This documentary seeks to redress that.
+As the Wind is the first-ever documentary film about Eden Ahbez, composer of the popular standard “Nature Boy,” and the proto-psychedelic concept album Eden's Island (1960).
+“Nature Boy” was first recorded by Nat “King” Cole in 1948 and has been subsequently covered by thousands of artists worldwide.
+By the time of Ahbez's death in 1995, however, he was more or less forgotten.

 As a documentary subject, Ahbez has posed a unique set of challenges, including the absence of an immediate family; the advancing age of his few remaining collaborators; and a subject himself who shunned publicity for most of his later years.
-His wife and son, for instance, both preceded him in death, and most of his former friends and collaborators are at this point deceased as well.
-Thus telling his story for the first time has required a number of experimental techniques in terms of both visuals and editing.
+His wife and son, for instance, both preceded him in death, and most of his former friends and collaborators are at this point deceased.
+Therefore telling his entire story for the first time ever has required a number of novel techniques in terms of both visuals and editing.

-One of the ways we have approached the telling of Ahbez's artistic process and unorthodox philosophy is by structuring the documentary in a non-linear fashion.
-This has allowed us to focus on specific themes and artistic projects he worked on over long periods and to pick up these subjects at different points in the timeline.
-The story of the song “Nature Boy,” for instance, is told at the beginning of the documentary through the lens of Nat Cole and his management team receiving Ahbez's hand-written manuscript, then picked up again later in the film and told through the lens of Ahbez himself and his time living and composing in the mountains above Palm Springs.
+One of the ways we have approached the depiction of Ahbez's strange/enchanted life is by structuring our documentary in a non-linear fashion.
+This has allowed us to focus on specific themes and artistic projects he worked on over long periods and to pick up these topics at different points in the film’s timeline.
+The story of the song “Nature Boy,” for example, is told at the beginning of the documentary through the lens of Nat Cole and his management team receiving Ahbez's hand-written manuscript, then picked up again later in the film and told through the lens of Ahbez himself and his time living and composing in the mountains above Palm Springs.
 This approach has also allowed his story to unfold as a series of discovered clues—out of which a pattern emerges and a more intimate portrait of the artist is formed.

-We have also sought to bring many of his imaginary utopias, including Eden's Island, to cinematic life via a contemporary animation style which will allow the images in his music and lyrics to flow into the material world.
-In terms of interviews and narrative, the storyline of the documentary emerges primarily through the voices of eleven individuals who worked with Ahbez in the past, and who are able to retrace his and their steps together through memories and artifacts.
-In place of sit-down/talking head interviews, however, we have chosen instead to film each of these persons as an active participant in the storytelling, as verité subjects who help us explore Ahbez’s music by taking us back to the various places they worked with him in the 1950s, '60s, '70s, and '80s.
+We have also sought to bring many of his imaginary utopias, including Eden's Island, to cinematic life via a contemporary animation style which will allow the images in his music and lyrics to pour out onto the big screen.
+In terms of interviews and narrative, the storyline of our documentary emerges primarily through the voices of eleven individuals who worked with Ahbez in the past, and who are able to retrace his and their steps together through memories and artifacts.
+In place of sit-down/talking head interviews, however, we have chosen instead to film each of these persons as verité subjects who help us explore Ahbez’s music by taking us back to the various places they worked with him in the 1950s, '60s, '70s, and '80s.

 Because he lived most of his life outdoors, and because his life story has been heretofore untold, this documentary also relies heavily on rare clips from early radio and television appearances by Ahbez; also news clippings, letters, photos, poetry readings, and unreleased music.
 In essence, his story is recounted through his own words, and through the memories of those who knew him best.